adilzhaniwe/VibeRo/Stimulation Strategy/README.md

 From the article:
 > Human tactile perception consists of four types of mechanoreceptors, including fast adapting type I (FA-I), fast adapting type II (FA-II), slow adapting type I (SA-I) and slow adapting type II (SA-II), that provide information about physical interactions.
 SA-I and SA-II detect static forces due to the skin stretch.
 FA-I and FA-II detect changes at the points of contact, such as vibrations induced by slippage and other types of motions.
 Interestingly, FA-I and FA-II seem to be responsible for texture discrimination and slip detection.
 Inspired by this, the state-of-the-art VR controllers leverage voice-coil actuators to provide a more realistic perception of the VE by stimulating FA-I mechanoreceptors.

-This mean that when touching a deformable object (soft objects are deformable) Squeezing a soft object filled with granular particles (e.g. coffee grains, salt and sugar) induces sound that is referred to us as “squeeze induced vibrations”.
-Similar vibrations can be generated using the described above haptic system.
-Then the tactile stimulus is a lateral oscillation of the voice coil actuator.
-The frequency of the oscillation is modulated by the rate of change of the applied force so that the desired lateral displacement of the coil is
+This mean that when touching a deformable object (soft objects are deformable) we can feel tiny distortions of the surface and inner structure.
+Here, we tried to reproduce this principle on a larger (visible) scale using a rubber bag filled with granular particles (e.g. coffee grains, salt and sugar).
+When squeezing this bag we could feel and see how the particles move inducing sound (“squeeze induced vibrations”).

+So, we set the goal - to generate similar vibrations using a haptic system.
+Voice coil actuator ([Haptuator Mark II, Tactile Labs]) has been chosen as the main actuation unit of our system.
+The reasons of this choice:
+- large rated bandwidth (90-1000 Hz)
+- easy control, compatibility with most audio amplifiers
+- compact size (32x9x9 mm) and light weight (9.5g)
+- energy efficiency

+Taking advantage of previous research on this topic [1], we've decided to provide tactile stimulus using the technique of vibrational frequency modulation by the rate of change of the applied force (by user's fingers during squeeze).
+Thus, the desired lateral displacement of the coil is

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=p_h(t) = A \cdot sin(2\pi \cdot M_h \cdot F_N(t))">
 </p>

+### References
+[1] A. V. Terekhov and V. Hayward, “The brain uses extrasomatic information to estimate limb displacement,” Proc.
+Roy.
+Soc.
+B: Biol.
+Sci., vol. 282, no. 1814, 2015, Art. no. 20151661.